rougin/basilisk/README.md

 * [PHP dotenv](https://github.com/vlucas/phpdotenv) - loads environment variables from `.env` to `getenv()`, `$_ENV` and `$_SERVER` automagically
 * [Slytherin](https://github.com/rougin/slytherin) - a simple and extensible PHP library/framework
-* [Stratigility](https://github.com/zendframework/zend-stratigility) - a middleware for PHP built on top of PSR-7

 ### Optional

-The skeleton is prepared for the following packages.
+The skeleton is tailored to work for the following packages.
 You just need to install them manually:

 * [Diactoros](https://github.com/zendframework/zend-diactoros) - a PSR-7 HTTP Message implementation
 * [Eloquent](https://laravel.com/docs/5.0/eloquent) - provides a beautiful, simple ActiveRecord implementation for working with your database
 * [Phinx](https://github.com/robmorgan/phinx) - a PHP Database Migrations for everyone
+* [Stratigility](https://github.com/zendframework/zend-stratigility) - a middleware for PHP built on top of PSR-7
 * [Twig](https://github.com/twigphp/Twig) - a flexible, fast, and secure template language for PHP
 * [Valitron](http://vancelucas.com/blog/valitron-the-simple-validation-library-that-doesnt-suck) - a simple, elegant, stand-alone validation library
 * [Whoops!](https://filp.github.io/whoops) - a PHP error handler for cool kids